darrenawtl/darrenawtl.github.io/_posts/2025-06-15-fx-changept.md

   - Change-point detection
   - Time series
 ---

 In the context of exchange rate forecasting with ARIMA models, I find limited evidence that change point detection yields major improvements in forecast accuracy.
-I consider six currencies relative to the US dollar: the Malaysian ringgit (MYR), Indonesian rupiah (IDR), Singapore dollar (SGD), Korean won (KRW), Japanese yen (JPY), and the Australian dollar (AUD).
+I consider 11 currencies relative to the US dollar, proceeding as follows.

-The experiment outline is as follows.

 1. For each currency, use the first 90% of the sample as training set.
 2. Using the PELT algorithim in `ruptures`, identify the last change point in the training data.